Create-With-Code-Master/P4.1a-Project-Setup/assessment/README.md

 * Repository exists and is public:
   - Pull URL from Canvas
   - Clone repository
   - Check repository name
 * .gitignore exists & the file count is reasonable (e.g., < 150)
-* Scenes/Prototype-4.unity exists
+* Scenes/Prototype 4.unity exists
 * Scenes/SampleScene.unity does not exist
 * The **lesson-1** branch exists
+* Scenes/Prototype 4.unity exists on the master and lesson branch and is identical on both branches